-Placement support for Aboriginal and Torres Strait Islander health students
+Placement support for Aboriginal and Torres Strait Islander health student

-- To ensure Aboriginal and Torres Strait Islander health students are 'placement ready'
+- Ensure Aboriginal and Torres Strait Islander health students are ‘placement ready’

-- To encourage students to develop inter-professional Aboriginal peer support networks
+- Encourage students to develop inter-professional Aboriginal peer support networks

-- To contribute to the graduation of Aboriginal health students
+- Contribute to the graduation of Aboriginal health students

-- To support the emergent number of Aboriginal professionals in the health workforce
+- Support the emergent number of Aboriginal professionals in the health workforce

 - Ongoing phone and e-mail contact

 "Be respectful and polite to all on placement"

 Our aim is to help you to succeed while undertaking placements.
 Our reward is to see you graduate and begin your career as health professionals.
 We also see our program as contributing to the Aboriginal health workforce, and ultimately to advancing the health of Aboriginal peoples.

 - Terri Stevens